 - Licensed Advanced Alcohol & Drug Counselor Supervisor (LAADC-S)

-If you have any questions or would like more information about certification options and Sober College’s School of Addiction Studies, please give us a call at 866.615.3276 or send us a message to discuss your options.
+To learn more about how to become a substance abuse counselor, please give us a call at 866.615.3276 or send us a message to discuss your options.
 We are able to work with you to determine if our counseling program would be right for you and direct you to a variety of resources to start the process.